The biggest challenge to the future of crowdsourcing in business

-Professor Karim Lakhani started studying the world of crowdsourcing years ago, when he wanted to determine what motivated people to contribute to open source software projects.
+Professor Karim Lakhani from Harvard Business School started studying the world of crowdsourcing years ago, when he wanted to determine what motivated people to contribute to open source software projects.
 Since then, he has expanded his inquiries to study the main two crowdsourcing models, contests and communities, and has seen an enormous amount of change in the process.

 “Crowds have been around for centuries,” he says, as people have contributed ideas to projects in everything from architecture to agriculture.
 What’s different today is the Internet’s ability to connect communities of people, whether they’re coders, designers, researchers, or gamers, and direct their energies toward problems in a concerted way.